 Welcome to 1800wheelchair.com

-It is with great pride that 1800wheelchair announces our thirteenth scholarship awardee – Mr. Ivan Copado.
-Again, we broke another record.
-We received our largest response yet; over 450 students submitted poems.
-Ivan is completing his undergraduate degree at the University of California at Riverside.
-Ivan wrote an inspiring poem and personal statement; you can read his poem here.
+It is with great pride that 1800wheelchair announces our fourteenth scholarship awardee – Mr. Gregory Larrick.
+Once Again, we received a huge response; over 200 students submitted poems.
+Gregory is completing his undergraduate degree at Eastern Washington University, where he is studying Biology with an emphasis on Pre-Pharmacy.
+Gregory wrote an inspiring poem and personal statement; you can read both here.

-Ivan was recently accepted into the UCR honors program and plans to pursue graduate degree in education.
-When asked how he'll use the award money, Ivan mentioned putting the $500 award toward books and supplies.
-Everyone at 1800wheelchair.com wishes Ivan the best of luck.
+When asked how he'll use the award money, Gregory mentioned putting the $500 award toward books and supplies.
+Everyone at 1800wheelchair.com wishes him the best of luck.

 New Scholarship Award

-We would also like to take this opportunity to announce our fourteenth scholarship award.
-Established in 2006, the 1800wheelchair scholarship now awards two $500 scholarships each year.
+We would also like to take this opportunity to announce our fifteenth scholarship.
+Established in 2006, the 1800wheelchair scholarship fund now bestows two $500 awards each year.
 In the past, we've asked applicants to explore mobility issues on campus, overcoming personal challenges, and much more.
-To enter the scholarship students must follow these guidelines:
+To enter the scholarship students must follow the guidelines below:

 Participants must meet the following criteria: